MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/common-troubleshooting-procedures-kms-dns.md

 ## Verify basic IP connectivity to the DNS server

 Verify basic IP connectivity to the DNS server by using the ping command.
-To do this, follow these steps on the KMS client that is experiencing the error, and on the KMS host computer.
+To do this, follow these steps on both the KMS client that is experiencing the error and the KMS host computer:

 1. Open an elevated Command Prompt window.
 1. At the command prompt, run the following command: